Rebecca Towne Nurse – Hanged as a Witch

 Rebecca Nurse conceptualized drawing

-The daughter of William and Joanna Blessing Towne, Rebecca was born in Great Yarmouth, England in 1621.
+Rebecca, the daughter of William and Joanna Blessing Towne, was born in Great Yarmouth, England, in 1621.
 Her family later immigrated to the United States, settling in Salem Village in 1640.
-She married Francis Nurse in about 1644 and the couple would eventually have eight children.
-Her husband made a variety of wooden household items, a skill that was rare in the area, so he was much esteemed.
-He also rented a large 300-acre farm which he gradually bought over his lifetime.
-He was also often asked to be an unofficial judge to help settle matters around the village and in 1672, served as Salem’s Constable.
+She married Francis Nurse in about 1644, and the couple eventually had eight children.
+Her husband made various wooden household items, a rare skill in the area, so he was much esteemed.
+He also rented a large 300-acre farm, which he gradually bought over the course of his lifetime.
+He was also often asked to be an unofficial judge to help settle matters around the village, and in 1672, he served as Salem’s Constable.
 The family was regular church members and were held in high esteem by the community.
-However, they had, unfortunately, been involved in a number of land disputes with the powerful Putnam family.
+However, they had, unfortunately, been involved in several land disputes with the powerful Putnam family.

 The elderly Rebecca Nurse is brought to the Salem Village Meeting House

 Although a large number of friends, neighbors, and family members wrote petitions testifying to her innocence, she was tried for acts of witchcraft in June 1692.
 In her trial, she, like others accused of witchcraft, represented herself since she was not allowed to have a lawyer represent her.
-Though a number of community members testified on her behalf, the young Ann Putnam, Jr. and other “afflicted” girls broke out into fits, claiming that Nurse was tormenting them.
-The jury first returned a “not guilty” verdict, but was told to reconsider, and then brought in a verdict of “guilty.”
+Though several community members testified on her behalf, the young Ann Putnam, Jr. and other “afflicted” girls broke out into fits, claiming that Nurse was tormenting them.
+The jury first returned a “not guilty” verdict but was told to reconsider and then brought in a verdict of “guilty.”

-Governor Phips pardoned her but was later persuaded to reverse his decision by several men from Salem.
+Governor Phips pardoned her but was later persuaded by several men from Salem to reverse his decision.
 She was excommunicated from the Salem Village church and hanged on July 19, 1692.
 Her house in Danvers, the former Salem Village, still stands and is open to visitors.
 A large monument also marks her grave in the Nurse family cemetery on the grounds.

 Less than 20 years after her death, she was fully exonerated.